 The purified CBD can now be further processed, usually dissolved in a neutral vegetable oil.
 The carrier oil increases the bioavailability of the cannabidiol in the human body.
 This oil is offered for external and internal applications.
 However, other uses are also conceivable, for example in cosmetics, drinks, cereal bars, food supplements, sweets or liquids for e-cigarettes.

 In order to extract CBD from the hemp plant, there are various extraction methods.
 One of the most common methods is extraction with hydrocarbons such as n-heptane, due to their advantageous physical properties.
-After processing the crude extract, the purified CBD is further processed and, in most cases, dissolved in a neutral vegetable oil.
+After processing the crude extract, the purified CBD is further processed and, in most cases, dissolved in a neutral vegetable oil, before being used in external and internal applications.